Eruption not exploded pipeline in Delta says NNPC GMD - Vanguard News

 By Alemma-Ozioruva Aliu

-He also said the damage would affect power generation in the country as being envisaged.
+He also said the damage would not affect power generation in the country as being envisaged.

-Speaking to Journalists in Benin City shortly after performing the ceremonial tee-off of the 2019 NNPC Upstream Golf Tournament, Kyari said “It was not an explosion but a rupture, our team have moved tp site and in three days we are going to fix it and we have contained the spill that is coming from that rupture so it is a rupture and not an explosion there is no fire on that place.
-It will also not have an effect on the power supply because we are going to fix it for three days.”
+Speaking to Journalists in Benin City shortly after performing the ceremonial tee-off of the 2019 NNPC Upstream Golf Tournament, Kyari said “It was not an explosion but a rupture,our team have moved tp site and in three days we are going to fix it and we have contained the spill that is coming from that rupture so it is a rupture and not an explosion there is no fire on that place.
+It will also not have effect on power supply because we are going to fix it three days.”

-Also read: Obaseki reiterates Edo’s readiness to host U-20 Women’s World Cup, National Sports Festival

-On his part, Captain of Benin Golf Club, Prince Aghatise Ereduauwa commended the relationship the club has had with NNPC.
-He said “The relationship has been very cordial and the have met up with their social responsibility, we have cooperated for so many years”
+On his part, Captain of Benin Golf Club, Prince Aghatise Ereduauwa commended the relationship the Club has had with NNPC.
+He said “The relationship has been very cordial and the have meet up with their social responsibility, we have cooperated for so many years”

 There was a reported explosion in the area Abuna Crude Truck Line at OML 34 jointly operated by the Nigerian Petroleum Development Company (NPDC), the production arm of NNPC and ND Western, an indigenous oil firm.

-Note: Updated: Lewandowski extends Bayern Munich contract until 2023(Opens in a new browser tab)